ibm-early-programs/node-red-contrib-sensor-rotation-to-phrase/README.md

 The sensitivity configuration allows you to determine how much motion is required before then node detects rotational motion.

+### Calibration

+If you lay the sensortag down, light sensor up, text the right way round, then the side facing away from you is the bow, the side nearest you is the stern.
+Left is port and right is starboard.

+Then the **Pitch** will be the up down rolling motion of the bow and port.
+The **Roll** is the tilting motion of the port and starboard.
+The **Yaw** doesn't generate an acceleration reading in the sensortag, so will be ignored.

+Once a Pitch or Roll of 45 or 90 degrees has been detected, the Node will expect a Pitch or Roll that resets the sensorTag back to the horisontal reset position. ie. After a Pitch of +45 a Pitch of -45 is expected.
+If something else is seen then that is seen as a new signal Pitch or Roll.

 ...
 Motion detection from a TI Device
 ...
 Determines axis Motion
 ...
 Allows motion to be interpreted as a phrase.